- Home

 “This Prajnaparamita teaching is so precious, unbelievably precious.
 The Buddha said, ‘Wherever this Prajnaparamita teaching is, I am there.’
 The Buddha said to Kunga (Ananda) that even if other teachings are destroyed that is okay, but one should not degenerate or allow even a little bit of the teaching of the Prajnaparamita to be destroyed.”

-The Puja Fund makes a small monetary offering to all the Sangha who offer these incredibly precious recitations of the Kangyur and Prajnaparamita, as well as offering meals, tea, and bread during the recitation.
+The Puja Fund offers a small monetary offering to the Sangha performing the puja, as well as sponsoring tea and breakfast during the recitation.

-The Puja Fund makes a small monetary offering to all the Sangha offering these extensive practices as well as offering tea and bread during the recitation.
+The Puja Fund offers a small monetary offering to the Sangha performing the puja, as well as sponsoring tea and bread during the ceremony.

-The Puja Fund sponsor pujas, practices, and prayers to pacify the elements and protect those harmed by disasters of earth, wind, fire, and water.
+The Puja Fund sponsors ongoing pujas and the recitation of specific sutras to pacify the elements and protect those harmed by natural disasters of earth, wind, fire, and water

-Lama Zopa Rinpoche advised specific practices and pujas to be offered monthly in order to benefit any being that is harmed from potential disasters and also to purify the karma that creates these dangers in USA and throughout the world.
+Lama Zopa Rinpoche advised these specific practices and pujas to be offered monthly for the benefit of all beings that have been harmed by these disasters and to purify the karma that creates these disasters throughout the world.

-Arranging and sponsoring these pujas is one of the unique ways that FPMT can benefit sentient beings.
-This is also an aspect of social service to others that helps address the karmic conditions contributing to seemingly “natural” occurring disasters, and those harmed by them.
+Arranging and sponsoring these pujas is one of the unique ways FPMT benefits sentient beings.
+It is also a form of social service that addresses the karmic conditions underlying “natural” disasters while supporting those affected by them.

 Sponsored Monthly Practices Advised by Lama Zopa Rinpoche

-If you wonder what to do, what prayers to make when there are disasters caused by the elements (fire, water, wind, and earth) such as tornados, hurricanes, heavy rain, storms, floods, earthquakes, fires; as well as disasters that destroy crops; disasters that destroy entire towns and cities within one hour; disasters that cause so many billions of dollars of damage and so much money has to be spent to rebuild the towns; disasters where so many hundreds and thousands of people die or lose their homes, have no food or clean water; disasters where so many animals and insects are killed and harmed – Here I am offering some suggestions on what to do so that you can help a country at risk, save so many lives, and prevent the destruction of houses, villages, and cities.
+If you wonder what to do, what prayers to make when there are disasters caused by the elements (fire, water, wind, and earth) such as tornados, hurricanes, heavy rain, storms, floods, earthquakes, fires; as well as disasters that destroy crops; disasters that destroy entire towns and cities within one hour; disasters that cause so many billions of dollars of damage, disasters where so many hundreds and thousands of people die or lose their homes, have no food or clean water; disasters where so many animals and insects are killed and harmed – Here I am offering some suggestions on practices that you can do.

 —Lama Zopa Rinpoche, July 2018

 Sutras are records of teachings given by the historical Buddha, Shakyamuni.
-The Buddha’s discourses were memorized by his disciples and later written down in various languages, the most complete collections of teachings being in Pali and Sanskrit.
+The Buddha’s discourses were memorized by his disciples and later written down.
 Because sutras contain the actual words spoken by the Buddha, by reproducing that speech ourselves during recitations our voice becomes a conduit for the spread of Buddha’s teachings in the world.
-A special set of sutras called dharmaparyayas or “transformative teachings,” including the Sanghata Sutra, function to transform those who hear, recite, or write them out in particular ways, in the same way as meeting a buddha in the flesh.

 Golden Light Sutra

-This sutra is printed a minimum of six times on each of the four Buddha Days and every sun and moon eclipse.
+This sutra is printed a minimum of six times on each of the Four Buddha Days and during every solar and lunar eclipse.
 It is also recited monthly by Sangha.

 Arya Sanghata Sutra

 The Arya Sanghata Sutra promises to transform all those who read it.
 Like other sutras, the Sanghata Sutra records an oral teaching given by the Buddha, but unlike other sutras, Buddha explains that he himself had heard this sutra from a previous Buddha.
-The Sanghata Sutra is a text that talks about itself by name and talks in great detail about what it will do to anyone who encounters it.
-It is also an extraordinary literary adventure, full of stories of death, discovery and transformations.
+The Sanghata Sutra is a text that talks about itself by name and explains in detail what it will do to anyone who encounters it.

-This sutra is printed a minimum of ten times on each of the four Buddha Days and every sun and moon eclipse.
+This sutra is printed a minimum of ten times on each of the Four Buddha Days and during every solar and lunar eclipse.
 It is also recited monthly by Sangha.

 Vajra Cutter Sutra